-There were a lot of lessons learned that night including, don’t forget to turn off your headlights after you park.
+There were a lot of Predator Hunting tips and tricks learned that night including, don’t forget to turn off your headlights after you park.
 But the following are the top take-aways and mistakes to avoid while on the prowl.

 1. Make sure there is a decent crowd.